Ebola Virus Disease

 The Snohomish Health District has initiated multiple planning efforts around ebola.
-Below is a summary of the actions the Health District has taken:
+Provided is a summary of the actions the Health District has taken:

-As part of a national effort to track and monitor ebola virus disease, Snohomish Health District Director and Health Officer Dr. Gary Goldbaum has been in contact with health care providers in the community to inform them about the disease.
+- As part of a national effort to track and monitor ebola virus disease, the Snohomish Health District has been in contact with health care providers in the community to inform them about the disease.
 Regular communications will continue with health care providers within the county as more information is known about the ebola virus disease.
 Hospitals and colleges have been asked to screen travelers about recent trips to West Africa (specifically Guinea, Liberia, or Sierra Leone) or contact with ill persons while in West Africa.
 There are no confirmed or suspected cases of ebola virus disease in Washington State.

 The Snohomish Health District has created some Ebola Virus Disease screening forms for school health clinics, hospitals, and healthcare clinics.
 These guidelines are based on CDC recommendations and will be updated as needed.